 Wayfair follows the two-class method when computing earnings or loss per share for its two issued classes of common stock - Class A and Class B. Basic earnings or loss per share is computed using the weighted-average number of shares of common stock outstanding during the period.
 Diluted earnings or loss per share is computed using the weighted-average number of shares of common stock outstanding during the period plus, if dilutive, common stock equivalents outstanding during the period and stock issuable upon conversion of the convertible debt instruments.
 Wayfair's common stock equivalents consist of shares issuable upon the release of restricted stock units.
 The dilutive effect of these common stock equivalents is reflected in diluted earnings or loss per share by application of the treasury stock method.
-The dilutive effect of shares issuable upon conversion of the convertible debt instruments or loss per share under the if-converted method.
+The dilutive effect of shares issuable upon conversion of the convertible debt instruments are included in the calculation of diluted earnings or loss per share under the if-converted method.